Fender vs Vox Amps: Which Should You Choose?

 History of Fender and Vox Amps

-Specifically for musicians looking for an alternative to Gibson or Rickenbacker instruments.
-The Fender Bassman was introduced in 1952.
-It remains one of the most iconic guitar amplifiers today.
+Fender Musical Instruments Corporation was founded in Fullerton, California in 1946, building electric guitars and basses for players who wanted an alternative to Gibson or Rickenbacker.
+The Fender Bassman arrived in 1952 and remains one of the most iconic guitar amplifiers ever made.

 Differences Between Fender vs Vox Amps